 Things to Do in San Cristóbal de las Casas

 1. Start at Plaza de la Paz

-Like other colonial cities in Mexico, San Cristóbal de las Casas has a main square, which acts as the heart of the city center.
+Like most of the magic towns in Mexico, San Cristóbal de las Casas has a main square, which acts as the heart of the city center.
 But what sets San Cris apart is that it has two main squares: the Zocalo, known as the Vicente Espinoza park, is a leafy green space with a series of fountains and pagodas; right next to it stands Plaza de la Paz, a wide open space known more for anti-government protests and the nightly open air market.